TalanSoft/www-talansoft-com-wiki/VlkSamples/earth-defender.md

 # Downloads

-- [Vpk presentation download](https://cdn2.talansoft.com/ftp/samples/EarthDefender.vpk).
-This is the exported presentation that you can play on your phone with [We3D](https://www.talansoft.com/vlk/downloads#we3d) or desktop with [Valkyrie](https://www.talansoft.com/vlk/downloads#vlk).
+- [Vpk Download](https://cdn2.talansoft.com/ftp/samples/EarthDefender.vpk).
+This is the exported presentation that you can experience on your phone with [We3D](https://www.talansoft.com/vlk/downloads#we3d) or desktop with [Valkyrie](https://www.talansoft.com/vlk/downloads#vlk).
 - [Vlk project download](https://cdn2.talansoft.com/ftp/samples/EarthDefender.zip).
 This is the source project that you can tinker with in the [Valkyrie editor](https://www.talansoft.com/vlk/downloads#vlk).

+# Web player
+For a quick peek, [try it in your browser](https://cdn2.talansoft.com/ftp/webplayer/v20210715/Vlk/bin/web-js/VlkPlayerSA_ra.html?OpenFile=https://cdn2.talansoft.com/ftp/samples/EarthDefender.vpk)

 # In-game Tutorial
 Objective: Protect Earth from being destroyed.